saherj/Rides/README.md

 a - Android Simulator

 # Convered in this Repo:
-- used componets, properties and element, flexbox, scrollview,
+- Animations (fadeIn, spring, rotation 360, movement in x axis, Easing, dimentions),

-# Things I had hard time accompling:
+# Things I had hard time accomplishing:
-- tried to have a detail page but didn't work.
+- I wanted to have multiple animation on one click and I couldn't achieve that.
-- constranit and safe areas
+- Not sure how to get rid of the warning